Jurors to decide whether Charlottesville Unite the Right rally organizers prepared for a violent showdown from the start – KION546

 By Amir Vera, CNN

-Four years after White supremacists descended on Charlottesville, Virginia, for the “Unite the Right” rally, a civil trial starting Monday will decide whether organizers had predetermined the event would turn violent.
+Four years after White supremacists descended on Charlottesville, Virginia, for the “Unite the Right” rally, a civil trial that started Monday will decide whether organizers had predetermined the event would turn violent.
 Dozens were injured and one person died in the chaos surrounding the rally.

 “There is one thing about this case that should be made crystal-clear at the outset — the violence in Charlottesville was no accident,” the federal lawsuit argues.